FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-26-fullstack-academy-week-3.md

 ## Day Two - Tuesday

-* The `twitter-js` project was fun, but this `twitter-sql` business is just a whole nother ballgame, and I'm not sure if I really like playing… ⚾️⚾️⚾️
+* The `twitter-js` project was fun, but this `twitter-sql` business is just a whole nother ballgame, and I'm not sure if I really like playing... ⚾️⚾️⚾️
 * On the other hand, `Mongo` seems nice.
-The docs are definitely cleaner…
+The docs are definitely cleaner...

 ## Day Three - Wednesday